JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ## Multiple inputs / outputs

-In this package, implicit functions can only take a single input array `x` and output a single output array `y` (plus the additional info `z`).
+In this package, implicit functions can only take a single input array `x` and output a single output array `y` (plus the byproduct `z`).
 But sometimes, your forward pass or conditions may require multiple input arrays, say `a` and `b`:

 ```julia